-5.11 Everyone in our School has a responsibility to provide a safe learning environment in which our children can learn.
+3.11 Everyone in our School has a responsibility to provide a safe learning environment in which our children can learn.
 Any child may benefit from early help and all staff members are aware of the local early help process and our role in it.
 They are aware of signs of abuse and neglect so they are able to identify children who may be in need of help or protection.
 All staff members are aware of and follow School processes (as set out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.
 If staff have any concerns about a child's welfare, they must act on them immediately and speak with the Designated Safeguarding Lead (or deputy) - they do not assume that others have taken action.

-6. TYPES OF ABUSE AND SPECIFIC SAFEGUARDING ISSUES
+4. TYPES OF ABUSE AND SPECIFIC SAFEGUARDING ISSUES

-6.1 Keeping Children Safe in Education describes abuse in the following way:
+4.1 Keeping Children Safe in Education (KCSIE) (DfE, 2023) describes abuse in the following way:

 "Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical as well as the impact of witnessing ill treatment of others.
+This can be particularly relevant, for example, in relation to the impact on children of all forms of domestic abuse.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-Children may be abused by an adult or adults or another child or children"
+Children may be abused by an adult or adults or by another child or children."

-- 6.2 Keeping Children Safe in Education refers to four categories of abuse: - Physical: a form of abuse causing physical harm to a child this includes where an adult fabricates or deliberately induces illness in a child - Emotional: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development - Sexual: forcing or enticing a child to take part in sexual activities (through actual physical or online contact) - Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development
+- 4.2 Keeping Children Safe in Education refers to four categories of abuse: - Physical: a form of abuse causing physical harm to a child this includes where an adult fabricates or deliberately induces illness in a child - Emotional: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development - Sexual: forcing or enticing a child to take part in sexual activities (through actual physical or online contact) - Neglect: the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development